ibalpinar/snake-for-web/README.md

-# Classic Snake game for web.
-Just for fun ;)
+# Classic Snake Game for the Web.

-### How to play?
-Press one of the Arrow keys to start the game.

-### What if the game is over?
-If you want to play again, press 'Ok' else press the 'Cancel' button.

 ### Installation
 I suggest running the application through a simple web server.
 If you have Homebrew installed on your system, open your favorite Terminal and run the following command: